-The small, locally owned health food store where I have shopped for nearly 20 years has a wonderful deli and juice bar that is a favorite of the locals.
-I frequently drop in to see what homemade soups are available on the hot bar as my family consumes so much soup and broth that I sometimes find it difficult to keep up on busy weeks.
+The small, locally owned health food store where I have shopped for nearly 20 years has a wonderful deli and juice bar.
+It is a huge favorite of the locals.
+I frequently drop in to see what homemade soups are available on the hot bar.
+My family consumes so much homemade soup and nourishing bone broth each week that I sometimes find it difficult to keep up.
+Having a quality source for these foods to lend a hand is very helpful, I can tell you!

-Recently, I’ve noticed that the hot bar has featured a pot of kitchari every single day I’ve dropped in (which is several times a week) without fail.
-This was exciting to me, as kitchari is one of the very first traditional dishes I learned about when I began cooking at home and stopped eating out so much at the urging of my amazing doctor at the time, who was both an Ayurvedic physician and an MD.
+Recently, I’ve noticed that the hot bar regularly features a pot of kitchari.
+This was exciting to me, as this is one of the very first traditional dishes I learned about when I began cooking at home.
+I was forced (thankfully) to stop eating out so much at the urging of my amazing doctor at the time.
+She is an Ayurvedic physician and an MD.

 It’s so neat when something a bit obscure that you’ve enjoyed for a long time starts to mainstream!